References: (click for full references)

 Mills, E.L., J.H.
 Leach, J.T.
 Carlton, and C.L.
 Secor.
 1993.
 Exotic species in the Great Lakes: a history of biotic crisis and anthropogenic introductions.
 Journal of Great Lakes Research 19(1):1-54.

 Minckley, W.L.
 1973.
 Fishes of Arizona.
-Arizona Game and Fish Department, Phoenix
+Arizona Game and Fish Department, Phoenix, Arizona.

 Minckley, W.L.
 1982.
 Trophic interrelations among introduced fishes in the lower Colorado River, southwestern United States.
 California Fish and Game 68:78-89.

-Morgan, D.E. – Millstone Environmental Laboratory, Dominion Nuclear Connecticut, Inc., Waterford, CT.
+Morgan, D.E. – Millstone Environmental Laboratory, Dominion Nuclear Connecticut, Inc., Waterford, Connecticut.

 Morton, B. 1986.
 Corbicula in Asia - an updated synthesis.
 American Malacological Bulletin, Special Edition No. 2:113-124.